cfw-guide/cemu.cfw.guide/docs/optimizing-cemu-(opengl)/intel.md

 ## Shortcuts and Drivers

-1. Ensure you are running in maximum performance mode.
+1. Ensure you are running in maximum performance mode
 1. If a game isn't working, consider creating a shortcut to Cemu and add `-legacy` to the target
     - This may cause other games to stop working
-1. If it still doesn't work, update your iGPU driver.
+1. If it still doesn't work, update your iGPU driver
-1. If the issue still persists, it's likely that game won't work for your iGPU, or it is too old to run
+1. If the issue still persists, it's likely that game will not work for your iGPU, or it is too old to run

 ---